AndreiChertkov/teneva_bm/README.md

 - `hs` (draft!) - the [Hock & Schittkowski](http://apmonitor.com/wiki/index.php/Apps/HockSchittkowski) collection of benchmark functions, containing continuous analytic functions of small dimensions (2-5), some of which have given constraints.
 The collection includes the following benchmarks: `BmHsFunc001`, `BmHsFunc006`.

-- `oc` - a collection of optimal control problems described by ordinary differential equations with discrete binary control variable, some of the problems have explicit restrictions on the elements of the control vector.
-The collection includes the following benchmarks: `BmOcSimple`, `BmOcSimpleConstr`.
+- `odeoc` - a collection of optimal control problems described by ordinary differential equations, some of the problems have explicit restrictions on the elements of the control vector.
+The collection includes the following benchmarks: `BmOdeocSimple`, `BmOdeocSimpleConstr`.

 - `qubo` - a collection of quadratic unconstrained binary optimization (QUBO) problems; all benchmarks are discrete and have a mode size equals `2`.
 The collection includes the following benchmarks: `BmQuboKnapDet`, `BmQuboKnapQuad`, `BmQuboMaxcut`, `BmQuboMvc`.
     > The exact global minimum is known only for `BmQuboKnapDet` benchmark (note that this benchmark supports only dimensions `10`, `20`, `50`, `80` and `100`).